davidhwyllie/findNeighbour4/doc/HowToTest.md

 ---------

 In the root of your directory, you will need to create a .env file.
 This sets environment variables required for the code to run.
-Because you are using a virtual environment, it has it's own environment variables.
+Because you are using a virtual environment, it has its own environment variables.

 Here is an example:
 ```